 South Australia has the wind, sun, land, infrastructure and skills to be a world-class producer, user and exporter of hydrogen.

 South Australia’s Hydrogen Action Plan sets out 20 key actions across five areas to realise the vision of leveraging the state’s competitive advantages to become a world class hydrogen supplier.
-These key areas being:
+These key areas are:

 - facilitate investments in hydrogen infrastructure